ian-james/MediaPose_Validation_Test/README.md

 ## To re-activate a virtual environment (if you've closed the environment.)
 source mp_env/bin/activate

-# Step 2: Install requirements - This will include mediapipe
+# Step 2: Install requirements - This includes all requirements for this project (including mediapipe)
 pip install -r requirements.txt

 ## Alternatively: If you need to install only MediaPipe
 pip install mediapipe

-# Step 3: Setup MediaPipe Models
+# Step 3: Setup MediaPipe Models (Optional if model does not exist in models folder
 ## Option 1) Download the Pose Landmarks Model located it at the below addres and put it a folder called models
 * https://github.com/google/mediapipe/releases/download/v0.8.0/pose_landmarks_2d.tflite